siobhanlgorman/Sourdough-Bakes/README.md

 # Design of the website

 The website is designed as four separate pages to enable the user to easily and precisely locate the information they are looking for without scrolling through a lot of information.

 With the navigation links in the header and and back to top arrow featuring on each page users are easily able to navigate their journey through the website.
 The contact page features a form where the users can request to reserve an item for instore collection.

 The ethos of the business is natural, organic healthier food and this is reflected in the green and neutral minimalist colour scheme and design.

+As the business goal is primamrily to showcase the produce available in store the site primarily features images rather than text in order to attract the user towards the produce.

 # Wireframes